AlexWorx/ALib-Class-Library/docs/pages/alib_mod_boxing.md

 3. Store the singleton in the box (used with boxing) or compare the singleton with the stored one (used with type guessing).

-The good news is, that step one is performed at compile-time using TMP and this way has no run-time effects.
+The good news is, that step one is performed at compile-time and this way has no run-time effects.
 Step three is a most efficient simple pointer assignment, respectively comparison.<br>
 As a result, the only point that leaves room for optimizations is with step two, retrieving the
 \e vtable singleton.
 If it is done, then retrieving the singleton is nothing else than a single direct memory access.

-Together, for example boxing a value is compiled to nothing more than just filling (all or a part of) the 24 bytes (respectively 12 bytes on a 32-bit platform) with values that the CPU can simply load from other memory addresses!<br>
+For example, "boxing a value" is compiled to nothing more than just filling (all or a part of) the 24 bytes (respectively 12 bytes on a 32-bit platform) with values that the CPU can simply load from other memory addresses!<br>
 As mentioned above, the impact of not performing the optimization for a mapped type, is described